redis/ioredis/README.md

 ## Sentinel
 ioredis supports Sentinel out of the box.
 It works transparently as all features that work when you connect to a single node also work when you connect to a sentinel group.
 Make sure to run Redis >= 2.8.12 if you want to use this feature.
+Sentinels have a default port of 26379.

 To connect using Sentinel, use: